grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Herschel."

-"'Herschel.'"
-Percy repeated.
+"'Herschel,'" Percy repeated.
 "Do you think that little fella will be able to find Shakes in this fuckin' fog?"

 "He has a better chance in this fog than he would have if we had sent him up into that storm.
-Though the truth is I am fairly skeptical about Shakes' claims that Herschel can find a boat on the surface of the ocean.
+Though the truth is I am fairly skeptical about Shakes's claims that Herschel can find a boat on the surface of the ocean.
 My understanding of homing pigeons is that they know instinctively how to fly home --- I am not sure that works if 'home' is a moving target."

 "Shakes said the pigeon had special training."

 "It would have to be exceptionally special."

 "So we might just be sending the bird off to die on the fucking ocean?"
-For the first time Percy's face showed concern about the small animal.
+For the first time, Percy's face showed concern about the small animal.

 "If I thought that, I would not send Herschel out.
 The other thing I have heard about homing pigeons is they are capable of flying extraordinary distances.
 I am confident Herschel will eventually find some place to land.
 I am just not convinced we will ever see him again.
-Of course I am not entirely convinced we will ever see Shakes again either."
+Of course, I am not entirely convinced we will ever see Shakes again either."

-"OK Hemi, if you think the bird will be alright, and there's a chance it will help us reconnect with Shakes, let's launch him."
+"OK, Hemi, if you think the bird will be alright, and there's a chance it will help us reconnect with Shakes, let's launch him."

 "What shall the message say?"

 "I noted on the chart the dock in Stilt City where we're supposed to drop the cargo.
-I guess we're close enough that at this point, you should just give him the dock info, and that our expected arrival is 24 hours or so from now.
+I guess we're close enough that at this point, you should just give him the dock info, and that our expected arrival is twenty-four hours or so from now.
 We'll meet him there, if it's at all fucking possible."

 "Alright," said Hemi.
 "I will be back in a few minutes with Herschel."

 Percy watched Hemi's wet, tweed-covered bulk disappear down the ladder and through the hatch into the control room.
 She lit a cheroot and took in deep breaths of damp, smokey air.
 A sudden wave of exhaustion passed through her.
 She looked at her hands gripping the fairing of the sail --- the black grime of her work ground into the seams of her knuckles and the cheroot smoking between her fingers.
 The coal of the tobacco glowed robustly now that the _Prospect_'s movement was pushing some wind across it.
 She'd had only a few hours of sleep and no relief from the tension of being pursued since they left the depot days ago.
 The warm fog enveloped her and gave her a sense of cover and safety that she realized now she had missed and desperately needed.

 Hemi reappeared on the bridge of the sail, cupping Herschel in one big hand as he awkwardly climbed the ladder.
 The bird looked quite content.
 One of Herschel's feet hung out through Hemi's fingers and had a small steel band with an even tinier cylinder attached to it.
-Percy instantly had a vision of how a few moments ago huge Hemi must have been hunched over the galley table printing extremely small letters with a sharp pencil on a short roll of thin paper.
+Percy instantly had a vision of how a few moments ago, huge Hemi must have been hunched over the galley table, printing extremely small letters with a sharp pencil on a short roll of thin paper.
 She regretted missing that.

 "OK," said Hemi.
 "Herschel is ready to go."

 Percy watched him.
-"So... do you have to give the bird any instructions or anything?"
+"So...do you have to give the bird any instructions or anything?"

 "Assuming Shakes is right about Herschel's training, all we have to do is throw him up in the air."